 How the Bahamas Healthcare System Works for Expats?

-Comprising the public and the private hospitals, the healthcare system in the Bahamas provides access to treatment to travelers and expats alike.
-The medical insurance plans do not offer coverage in the US, leading you to experience a variance in the quality of treatment provided.
+Comprising both public and private hospitals, the Bahamas healthcare system provides access to treatment for travelers and expats alike.
+The medical insurance plans do not offer coverage in the US, leading you to experience a difference in the quality of the provided medical care in the Bahamas.
 It is because the Bahamas is in a different geographical zone.
 The medical plans applicable in the US may not be relevant in the Bahamas.
-Therefore, we encourage you to get private international health insurance to gain full coverage.
-Not securing a policy result in upfront payment at the majority of the hospitals.
-On the other hand, you can also save your receipts and reimburse the cost from your employer or the insurance company.
-But, since medical treatment is expensive in the Bahamas, we recommend expats to opt for a suitable health insurance plan.

 Public Healthcare